lake-wg/authz/draft-ietf-lake-authz.md

 where

 * ID_U is an identifier of the device, see {{device}}.

+* OPAQUE_INFO is an opaque field provided by the application.
+If present, it will contain application data that U may want to convey to W.

 * SS is the selected cipher suite in SUITES_I of EDHOC message_1, see {{U-V}}.